hpandelo/hpandelo/ABOUT_ME.md

   * Since young, I was a curious guy about this area,
   * about to discover how the computer works,
   * how the websites gets online
-  * how to make one
+  * how to make my own

 ### The Start
-  * I started to learn about programming in **2005** via some PDFs that I've found in internet (Since there was no YouTUBE at this time)
+  * I started to learn about programming in **2005** via some PDFs that I've found in internet (Since there was no YouTUBE yet)
   * I've made some simple blogs and a website for my brother's company

 ### ArchRO